iobis/manual/darwin_core.md

 ##### Taxonomy and identification

 `scientificName` (required term) should always contain the originally recorded full scientific name, even if the name is currently a synonym.
 This is necessary to be able to track back records to the original dataset.
 The name should include authorship and date information if known and should be the lowest possible taxonomic rank that can be determined, preferably at species level or lower, but higher ranks, such as genus, family, order, class etc. are also acceptable.
 You may still populate `scientificNameAuthorship` for authorship, but it is preferred to include authorship in `scientificName` as well.
-Additionally, `scientificName` should only contain the name and not identification qualifications (such as ?, confer, or affinity), which should instead be supplied in the `IdentificationQualifier` term, see examples below. `taxonRemarks` can capture comments or notes about the taxon or name.
+Additionally, `scientificName` should only contain the name and not identification qualifications (such as ?, confer, or affinity), which should instead be supplied in the `IdentificationQualifier` term, see examples below. `taxonRemarks` can capture comments or notes about the taxon or name. `verbatimIdentification` should be used to record the taxon identification as it appeared in the original record, unaltered, with hybrid formulas, informal descriptions, misspellings, etc.

-A [WoRMS](http://www.marinespecies.org/) LSID should be added in `scientificNameID` (strongly recommended term), OBIS will use this identifier to pull the taxonomic information from the World Register of Marine Species (WoRMS) into OBIS and attach it to your dataset.
+A [WoRMS](http://www.marinespecies.org/) LSID should be added in `scientificNameID` (strongly recommended term).
+The LSID used for `scientificNameID` should correspond to the name provided to the `scientificName` field, even if it is _not_ the currently accepted scientific name.
+OBIS will use this identifier to pull the taxonomic information from the World Register of Marine Species (WoRMS) into OBIS and attach it to your dataset.
 This information includes:

 - Taxonomic classification (kingdom through species)
 - The accepted name in case of invalid names or synonyms